torn1147/-ber-Germany/README.md

 # EOD-Enhancement-Submod

-Improves AI, adds events and decisions for difficulty settings and balance
+Improves AI, adds events and decisions for difficulty settings and balance in the Edge of Darkness mod for Darkest Hour: Hearts of Iron

 Installation Instructions:
 Clone your EoD folder, extract or copy-paste this over it